xl3232/b9122_homework2/README.md

 We first define a function according to the type of url that we have to verify whether the element that we want is in the url text or not.
 This contains opening url, reading url, extracting the text and verify whether in or not.
 Then we follow the idea of the course code to go through all the pages under the seed url and store those containing the element.
 For these two exercises, given the difference of requirement, we have different while statement for the length of the list.
+### Editing
+This line is used for making changes and have a history.